chemodun/X4-XMLDiffAndPatch/README.md

   --anywhere-is-allowed   (Default: false) Generate a path using the anywhere '//' construction, if possible.
 Instead of full path.

   --use-all-attributes    (Default: false) Use all attributes in XPath.

+  --ignore-diff-in-attribute    Ignore differences in the specified attribute when comparing elements.

   --help                  Display this help screen.